 EU citizens are in an uncertain position, being used as bargaining chips by a xenophobic Tory government.

 After telling EU citizens not to apply for Permanent Residency, the Home Office is sending out letters, telling EU citizens that they will have to start applying for ‘settled status’ in 2018.
+Others are being threatened with deportation, though here legally.

 The 3 Million is the main campaign and support group for EU citizens living in the UK.